The AR market is projected to reach USD 73 billion in value by 2024. Investors are heavily funding AR businesses. Click to learn more.

 McKinsey wrote an article about leveraging analytics in times of downturn.
 They encourage leaders to strategize using AI in the company, move the AI topics to priority, reskill workers, hire when others don't, validate data and models, and establish methodologies or protocols.
 The key here is to view AI as an investment in the longer term.

-Keep in mind that technology is becoming cheaper, accessible, and more advanced.
-When you consider investing in technology, you can look at it as a long-term investment.
+Keep in mind that technology is becoming cheaper, more accessible, and more advanced.
+When considering investing in technology, you can consider it a long-term investment.
 You can use Cloud services, such as Amazon AWS, Google Cloud, or IBM Cloud Pak & Data.

 The key is the willingness to learn